Olympiacos CFP

-Olympiacós Sýndesmos Filáthlon Peiraiós (Ολυμπιακός Σύνδεσμος Φιλάθλων Πειραιώς, Olympic Club of Fans of Piraeus) is a major multi-sport club based in Piraeus, Greece.
+Olympiacós Sýndesmos Filáthlon Peiraiós (Ολυμπιακός Σύνδεσμος Φιλάθλων Πειραιώς, Olympic Association of Fans of Piraeus) is a major multi-sport club based in Piraeus, Greece.
 Olympiacos is parent to a number of different competitive departments which participate in football, basketball, volleyball, water polo, handball, athletics, swimming, table tennis and boxing amongst many others—and have won numerous European and domestic titles over the club's history.

-Olympiacos CFP is one of the most successful and decorated multi-sport clubs in Europe, being the only Greek club, as well as one of the few European multi-sport clubs to have won as many as 21 International titles –including 19 major European titles, 1 Intercontinental title and 1 Balkan title– in six sports (Football, Basketball, Volleyball, Water Polo, Wrestling, Table Tennis) (no other Greek club have won more than seven European titles).
-Overall, Olympiacos is the most successful Greek multi-sport club in terms of International titles won (21), European titles won (19), European Championships won (8), participations in European and International finals (44 –21 times Champions, 23 times Runners-up–) and the only Greek multi-sport club to have won European titles in three different team sports (basketball, volleyball, water polo).
-They have won European titles with seven of their sports departments (men's basketball, men's volleyball, women's volleyball, men's water polo, women's water polo, men's wrestling, men's table tennis) while no other multi-sport club in Greece has more than two European title-winning sports departments.
+Nicknamed Thrylos (Legend) and Gavros (Anchovy), Olympiacos SFP is the most successful and decorated multi-sports club in Europe, having surpassed Barcelona in 2024 and being the only Greek club, as well as one of the few European multi-sport clubs to have won as many as 23 International titles –including 21 major European titles, 1 Intercontinental title and 1 Balkan title– in six sports (Football, Basketball, Volleyball, Water Polo, Wrestling, Table Tennis) (no other Greek club have won more than nine European titles).
+Overall, Olympiacos is the most successful Greek multi-sport club in terms of International titles won (23), European titles won (21), European Championships won (9), participations in European and International finals (50 –23 times Champions, 27 times Runners-up–) and the only Greek multi-sport club to have won European titles in four different team sports (football, basketball, volleyball, water polo).
+They have won European titles with nine of their sports departments (men's football, youth football, men's basketball, men's volleyball, women's volleyball, men's water polo, women's water polo, men's wrestling, men's table tennis) while no other multi-sport club in Greece has more than three European title-winning sports departments.